hackclub/winter/DanielQeli.md

 5. 3D print parts - pulley will be printed in two parts and attached with epoxy and alignment grooves
 6. Assemble motor to bracket and bracket to back left of bike frame or rear rack - depends on frame interference
 7. Assemble pulley to left of rear wheel spokes with high strength zip ties
-8. Put tensioner roller on rear left of bike frame
+8. Assemble tensioner roller with bearings and 7/8 ID tube and put on rear left of bike frame
 9. Attach esc to rear inside of the bike's triangle frame
 10. Attach throttle control to handlebar
 11. Attach battery bracket to inside bottom of frame triangle